aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/track-changes/reject-all/_index.md

 ﻿---
-title: "Reject all revisions in a Word document"
+title: "Reject all revisions in a Word document online"
-second_title: " online"
 articleTitle: "Reject all revisions"
 linktitle: "Reject all revisions"
 type: docs